Pakistan lobby in the United States: History

 In 2011, the FBI arrested Syed Ghulam Nabi Fai, a U.S. citizen of Kashmiri origin, on charges of secretly lobbying for the Government of Pakistan seeking to influence decisions made in the US regarding the Kashmir conflict, and receiving illegal funding totaling over $4,000,000 from the Inter Services Intelligence agency of the Pakistani Military.
 Fai's passport has been surrendered to the Court and he is currently under house arrest, with strict security conditions including electronic monitoring via an ankle bracelet.
 Media reports have revealed that Fai has reportedly confessed, under interrogation, to the charges.
 He faces a sentence of up to 5 years for this Federal felony.
+Until 2007, Cassidy & Associates lobbied for Pakistan.